IanEdington/learn/java/coursework.md

 - `double`: 64-bit floating point number
 - `void`: nothing (used in methods)

+For larger floats or integers checkout BigInteger and BigDecimal.
+Same as int or float but arbitrarily accurate.

 Initial values:
 When a primitive is declared in a method, Java does not guarantee primitives values.
 A compile time error will occur if a primitive is used without being initialized.
 When a primitive is declared as a member of a class.
 The variable is initialized with an initial variable.